-The Demon's toolkit: the Snap-On tools you'll get with the Dodge Demon
+The Demon's Crate: What's in the box?

 Car Tech

+Dodge finally finished with the teasers and revealed the 2018 Challenger SRT Demon to much fan fare.
+Now that it's out there, it's time to take a closer look at some of the options, and one of the more interesting box to tick on the order sheet is for the Demon Crate.

-As we saw in video teaser number 4, which was titled "Crate," every Demon will come with a "Demon Crate" full of tools.
-Now we learn that those tools will come by way of Snap-On and they will have the Demon logo.
-The tools will include:
+As we saw in video teaser number 4, which was titled "Crate," every Demon buyer will have the option to purchase a "Demon Crate" full of tools.
+And these aren't from Harbor Freight.
+No sir, these are high quality pieces from Snap-On.

-In addition to those tools, Dodge says the Demon Crate will include a dozen more parts, including Direct Connection Performance Parts, matching Demon-head logo’d wheels, and the Demon Track Pack System.
-We're guessing that the wheels are skinny frontrunners for drag racing.
-The Direct Connection Performance Parts and Demon Track Pack System are also likely dragstrip-related parts meant to make the car go faster at the track.
-Owners would install these parts for track use, run their best times, then take them off to drive on the street again.

-We'll know a lot more on April 11 when the Demon is summoned in New York by Dodge.
-Until then, you can check out our dedicated hub for more information on the New York auto show.

 Email This Page